-The roof of any home should be repaired or replaced with materials substantially identical in construction, shingle type, quality, texture and color as the material used in the original construction of the home.
+The roof of any home should be repaired or replaced with materials substantially identical in construction, shingle type, quality, texture, and color as the material used in the original construction of the home.

-Centex and Christopher models - shall use like and kind materials to existing roof, and shall choose a color and style that complements the style of your home.
+Centex and Christopher models shall use "like and kind" materials of the existing roof and shall choose a color and style that complements the home.
 If you have a metal roof on a bay window bump out, it is expected that you will replace it with the same material.
 Metal, incidentally, is among the "greenest" roofing options available and is significantly more durable, lasts longer and is more energy efficient than asphalt.
-Its' return-on-investment, over time, out performs other products.
+Its' return-on-investment over time outperforms other products.

-Homeowners are expected to resolve moss growth, algae stains (those black streaks on asphalt) that detract from the visual appeal (and resale) of the home, and those nearby.
+Homeowners are expected to resolve moss growth and algae stains (black streaks on asphalt) that detract from the visual appeal (and resale) of the home, and those nearby it.
 Any damaged or missing shingles shall promptly be replaced.